-This list was updated on June 22 with information from the Interior Department and more details on the Environmental Protection Agency's buyout program.
+This list was updated on June 27 with information from the Small Business Administration.

 The Office of Management and Budget has lifted President Trump’s hiring freeze for federal agencies, freeing them to take a more “surgical” approach to downsizing and reshaping their workforces.
 OMB does not plan to micromanage the efforts, instead allowing agencies to draft their own “high-level” reform plans by June 30.
 In September, after discussions with OMB’s Resource Management Offices, agencies will submit their final reform plans and long-term strategies for workforce cuts as part of their fiscal 2019 budget proposals.

 How have agencies responded to this new freedom?
 Some are voluntarily extending the hiring freeze until they can get their bearings and have more budget certainty.
 Others have already decided to offer buyouts.
 And at least one large department plans to reorganize without cutting its workforce.

 Below is a look at how agencies are approaching workforce changes.
 We will continue to update this list as we get new information.
 Please use the comment section at the bottom to let us know if we’ve missed any activity at your agency.

 - Environmental Protection Agency: The agency plans to offer a buyout and early retirement program, according to an April memo by acting Deputy Administrator Mike Flynn.
 A more recent memo said the agency would like 1,200 employees to accept separation incentives; those approved for the offer would leave by Sept.
 2.